FAQs About Wills And Probate

 What is the probate process?

-In Florida, there are two potential processes for probate: formal administration and summary administration.
+In Florida, there are different potential processes for probate.
+The two most common are: formal administration and summary administration.
 Formal administration is, as the name suggests, the more formal of the two processes.
 In formal administration, a personal representative is named and given letters of administration, and that person distributes the assets appropriately.

 Generally, summary administration occurs when nonexempt assets are less than $75,000 or at least two years have passed since death.
 This is a much quicker and simpler process than formal administration.
 Summary administration can also include disposition without administration for extremely small estates.